- Environmental management

 - Conservation biology

-- Field ecology
+- Landscape ecology

-- ecological genetics
+- ecological/conservation genetics

 - fire ecology

-- population viability analysis and dynamic simulation modelling
+- population viability analysis

-Potential research projects for HDR and Honours students
+Potential research projects for HDR, Honours and SRP students

 There are often field, lab or data analysis based projects available of various shapes and sizes contact Dr Gabriel Conroy for more details.